 That day, I dressed and really didn’t know how I could tell the world I was sad.
 I didn’t know how I could make a statement.
 I was a nerd and geek.
 Most people didn’t talk to me at school.
 I thought about wearing an arm band but then it suddenly occurred to me: my belt buckle.
 The buckle dad bought me and I never sold.
 The brass buckle with simply the word ‘Beatles’ engraved on it; the letters were painted black in the simple Beatles font they used on their album covers.The belt buckled I had already worn for years and everyone knew me by it.

 I pulled my belt from the loops and re-threaded it backwards.
 Instead of left to right, I threaded my belt from right to left so the buckle was upside down.
 That was my silent nod to the death of Lennon and my cue to the world I was mourning.

 My best friend understood right away.
 My English teach got it right away.
-But I had a surprisingly large amount of people tell me that I put my belt on wrong that day.
+But a surprisingly large amount of people told me that I put my belt on the wrong way that day.
 Typical clueless teenagers.
 I guess I should have been glad they even noticed me.

 It was a silly gesture.
 Most gestures are silly in the long run.
 Lennon was just a musician.
 He knew that better than most.
 He knew that better than the fans that still idolize him.
 But it was still a very sad day.

 When I attended the Wizard World ComicCon in Austin a few months back, I got a chance to talk to Erin Gray again.

 It was Friday and the crowds were very light.I wondered over and mentioned that I saw her on Hollywood Treasure.Hollywood Treasure is a reality show on the SyFy channel about collecting old movie memorabilia and then selling it at auction.
 She got very excited and mentioned that a lot of people had seen her on the show.